 Jared Kushner unveiled the economic side of President Trump’s “deal of the century” for Palestinians in June 2019.
-In addition to its economic flaws is a technocrat’s aversion to mobilizing the force necessary to confront Israel’s entrenched occupation.
+In addition to its economic flaws is a technocrat’s aversion to confronting Israel’s entrenched occupation.

 The end of 2018 witnessed potentially promising peace talks in Geneva between the Polisario Front liberation movement of Western Sahara and the Kingdom of Morocco in an effort to kickstart the stalled peace process for the nearly 45-year conflict over this North African territory.
 Nevertheless, the forces protecting the status quo, and thus Morocco’s ongoing colonization of Western Sahara, remain durable, and it is unclear whether this new round of talks will presage a broader resolution to one of the oft-forgotten conflicts of our times.